airalab/robonomics.academy/courses/en/online-courses/smart-home-course/3-mqtt-broker-setup.md

 <li>

-Configure YOUR_USERNAME (use any you want) and password (you will be asked to enter the password after the command):
+Enter YOUR_USERNAME (use any you want) and password (you will be asked to enter the password after the command):

 <LessonCodeWrapper language="bash" noLines codeClass="big-code">
 sudo mosquitto_passwd -c /etc/mosquitto/passwd YOUR_USERNAME